Home » Top 11 Highest Individual Score in IPL History (2008 – 2026)

 Written By: Ben Crawley

-The record for the highest individual score in IPL history belongs to West Indian star Chris Gayle.
-He scored 175 not out off just 66 balls for Royal Challengers Bengaluru against Pune Warriors India in IPL 2013.
-This performance still holds the record for the highest individual T20 score in the league.
+The record for the highest individual score in IPL history still belongs to Chris Gayle, who smashed 175 not out off 66 balls for Royal Challengers Bengaluru against Pune Warriors India in IPL 2013.
+It remains the highest individual score ever recorded in the tournament.

 The Indian Premier League has always been a stage for individual batting brilliance.
 In its rich history of 18 seasons, it has witnessed memorable high-scoring innings from world-class batters as well as emerging young talents.